David Raya vs Unai Simon: Why Spain keep overlooking their best goalkeeper three months before the World Cup

 The demands of Spain's system, playing out from the back under high press, building through the thirds, requiring a sweeper-keeper mentality as much as a shot-stopper, don't necessarily favour the goalkeeper with the best club numbers in isolation.

 But Raya's performances this season aren't just good numbers on a spreadsheet.
-He's been making big saves that win games.
+He makes big saves that win games.
 That stoppage-time reflex save against Chelsea in March, caught by Sky Sports cameras and watched half a million times overnight, was the kind of instinctive, game-deciding moment that reminds you what elite goalkeeping actually looks like.

 Simon, at his best, is a good goalkeeper.
 At his best this season, which hasn't been consistently, he's been a decent one.
 The gap has widened to a point where former Spain goalkeeper Santi Canizares described it this week as “a very high-profile issue” on COPE, and said De la Fuente “didn't want to create a debate about who's in better form at the end of the season.”